pavel-odintsov/fastnetmon/README.md

 ldconfig -v
 ```

-Select backend, we use PF_RING as default, if you need PCAP/ULOG2 u must change variable ENGINE in Makefile.
+Select backend, we use PF_RING as default, if you need PCAP/ULOG2 you must change variable ENGINE in Makefile.

 Compile it:
 ```bash